 Trailhead: Nolan Lake Trailhead (see "Getting There" on the main page)

-Route DescriptionFrom the small parking area, continue up the main road (FS 418) for 50 feet to the a gated old road and the signed trailhead.
-Fill out the mandatory (but free!) backcountry permit and continue up the old road to the ruined cabins of "Upper Fulford", a former boom town in the mining days.
+Route DescriptionFrom the small parking area, continue up the main road (FS 418) for 50 feet to the a gated old road and the signed trailhead and continue up the old road to the ruined cabins of "Upper Fulford", a former boom town in the mining days.
 Just above town leave the road on a signed trail that heads to the left and continue on the trail.

-There is another trail junction, here turn right and follow the trail as it runs generally flat below a steep slope and later parallels Nolan Creek.
+Follow the trail as it runs generally flat below a steep slope and later parallels Nolan Creek.
 As you enter a large meadow the rugged ridge that connects Craig Peak to Gold Dust Peak will dominate your view, but don't fret - New York Mountain's slopes are gentle.
+A few steep rocky sections of trail gain much elevation as you pass the Wilderness sign and again as you get closer to Nolan Lake.
+The rugged beauty of this stretch of trail is why I prefer this route to the normal route from Polar Star Inn.

-In a large meadow there will be a faint trail junction with a cairn and stick.
-This trail is the New York Mountain trail, but is not signed and is becoming overgrown.
+In a large meadow there will be a faint trail junction with a cairn and a sign for Nolan Lake Trail continuing straight.
+This trail is the New York Mountain trail, but is becoming quite overgrown.
 The trail does not reach the summit, it contours around the peak's south and west.
 The trail can be difficult to follow, but is not necessary.
 Generally head north until above treeline where views open up to your south.
-You can continue up the gentle grass and talus slopes to the summit.
+Initially there are some boulders and small cliff bands to navigate before opening up in a large meadow below the summit.
+From here you continue up the gentle grass and talus slopes to the summit.
 Descend your route back to the Nolan Creek trail or continue south on a 3rd class ridge to PT 12525.

 PT 12525From the summit of New York Mountain, a climb of PT 12525 is a worthwhile addition as it is one of Colorado's highest 1000 peaks.
 The connecting ridge is no gimme though, and has one brief downclimb of a loose 3rd class gully.
 The peak is just over a mile to the south.

 The ridge starts out fairly gentle, but gets rougher near PT 12475, and unranked false summit point labeled on the map.
 Here there is a notch to avoid the difficult downclimb of this point.
-Enter the notch and carefully descend the loose 3rd class crux gully to large talus boulders.
+Enter the notch and carefully descend the loose 3rd class crux gully to the large talus boulders below.
 I recommned one-at-a-time for larger groups to avoid knocking rocks on each other.
 From this point the ridge gets narrow with some exposure.
-Continue generally on the ridge crest or adjacent grassy ledges before the final ascent to the summit of PT 12525.
+Continue generally on the ridge crest or adjacent grassy ledges to avoid a few towers before the final ascent to the summit of PT 12525.
+The final route to the summit is more gentle on an obvious grassy ridge to the crest.

 Route NotesGear: Nothing special is needed in summer, if you continue on to PT 12525 you may opt for a helmet.